libretro/docs/docs/library/dolphin.md

 The `Sys` folder you need is located in *Data/Sys*.
 This is the folder we will need to move/copy.
 3. *Find RetroArch's system folder path*
-If you didn't change it's default location, the 'system' folder is located at the top level of your RetroArch installation folder.
+If you didn't change it's default location, the `system` folder is located at the top level of your RetroArch installation folder.
 Whether you moved it or not, you can find the location of your 'system' folder (along with any other folders RetroArch uses) by going to Settings > Directory or by locating the *system_directory* line in the RetroArch configuration file (usually `retroarch.cfg`).
 4. In the `RETROARCH_SYSTEM_FOLDER`, create a new folder named *dolphin-emu* and move/copy the `Sys` folder into it.

 When everything is set up properly, the `Sys` folder path should look something like this: